pixability/bit-envs/src/webpack/README.md

 - Path to `.babelrc` must be a json file.

 # asset per entry

-Webpack environment chooses the entry which is best suited according to your component main file.
-Besides that `test`, and any entry which ends with `_test` will be created by the compiler.
+Webpack environment chooses the entry which is best suited according to your component's main file.
+Besides that `test`, and the compiler will create any entry which ends with `_test`